Sien (Van Gogh series): Reaction to his relationship with Sien

 Anton Mauve – Ariëtte (Jet) Carbentus, the Artist's Wife, in the Dunes.
 Jet Carbentus was a cousin of Van Gogh on his mother's side.

 As a result of his relationship with Sien, Van Gogh experienced the loss of support and goodwill from family and friends and his relationship with his parents was further strained.
 His teacher and cousin-in-law, Anton Mauve, abruptly ceased his support and tutelage within a few weeks of Van Gogh first meeting Sien, although there were other factors involved as well, not least their mutual melancholy.
 Hulsker called this a simple tragedy for Van Gogh.
 Likewise, a long-standing family friend, Hermanus Tersteeg, an influential art dealer who taught Van Gogh and his brother Theo a great deal about art and literature, and who gave Van Gogh his first set of art supplies when he decided to become an artist, although he was always somewhat equivocal in his support, abruptly withdrew at the same time.

 Anton Mauve – Fishing boat on the beach, 115 x 172 cm.
 This was the painting Mauve was working on at the time of his dealings with Van Gogh.
-It was shown in May at the 1882 Salon.
+It was shown in May at the Salon of 1882.
 Gemeentemuseum, The Hague.